 5.3.
 Compelled Disclosure.
-The Receiving Party may disclose Confidential Information of the Disclosing Party if it is required or requested to be disclosed in response to a valid order by a court or in response to a request by a regulatory authority having jurisdiction over the Receiving Party and will provide 10 days advance notice.
+The Receiving Party may disclose Confidential Information of the Disclosing Party if it is required or requested to be disclosed in response to a valid order by a court or in response to a request by a regulatory authority having jurisdiction over the Receiving Party and will provide 10 days advance notice and reasonable assistance, at the Disclosing Party’s cost, if the Disclosing Party wishes to contest, limit, or protect the disclosure.
 Receiving Party agrees to only disclose such portion of Confidential Information as is required.

 5.4.
 Termination.
-Upon termination of all subscriptions, the Disclosing Party may request from the Receiving Party, and the Receiving Party shall promptly provide upon receipt of such request, a written certification that all documents and other tangible materials (including notes, writings and other material developed therefrom by the Receiving Party or any its Representatives but excluding email and other written records legally required to be maintained) containing Confidential Information and all copies thereof have been destroyed, except that the Receiving Party may retain one complete copy of all the Confidential Information in its legal and/or compliance department for archival purposes only, and the Receiving Party may retain electronic copies of the Confidential Information that exist on their computer system and backups thereof in the ordinary course.
+Upon termination and/or expiration of all subscriptions, the Receiving Party shall promptly destroy all data, documents and other tangible materials (including notes, writings and other material developed therefrom by the Receiving Party or any its Representatives but excluding email and other written records legally required to be maintained) containing Confidential Information and all copies thereof, except that the Receiving Party may retain one complete copy of all the Confidential Information in its legal and/or compliance department for archival purposes only, and the Receiving Party may retain electronic copies of the Confidential Information that exist on their computer system and backups thereof in the ordinary course.
+Disclosing Party may request from the Receiving Party, and the Receiving Party shall promptly provide upon receipt of such request, a written certification of compliance with this Section 5.4.

 - WARRANTIES AND DISCLAIMERS